The Beginner's Guide to Antique Furniture: From Overwhelmed to Confident Collector

 Based on our store categories, here's where to start:

 Small Shops: Perfect for beginners.
 Owners often love to educate and have time to share knowledge.
-Try boutiques in Chestnut Hill for a low-pressure learning environment.
+Try boutiques in Chestnut Hill or in central Pennsylvania for a low-pressure learning environment.

 Larger Stores: Good next step.
 More selection but still manageable.
 Staff can guide you to specific periods or styles.

-Vast Warehouses: Like Material Culture or Adamstown markets—exciting but overwhelming for first-timers.
+Vast Warehouses: Like Material Culture in Philadelphia or the Adamstown markets — exciting but overwhelming for first-timers.
 Visit after you've built some confidence.

 Essential Tools to Bring